-- Age-based investment options: This option takes into account the beneficiary’s current age and the number of years before the beneficiary turns 18 or is expected to start college.
+- Age-Based: This option takes into account the beneficiary’s current age and the number of years before the beneficiary turns 18 or is expected to start college.
 This option is good for people who want a simple, all-in-one portfolio option.

-- Guaranteed investment option: This investment option seeks to preserve capital and provide a stable return.
-These options may be good for those with shorter timeframes, or those who have a lower risk tolerance.
+- Guaranteed: This investment option seeks to preserve capital and provide a stable return.
+These options may be good for those with shorter timeframes, or those who have lower risk tolerance.

-- Multi-fund investment options: These investment options are good for account owners who prefer to select an investment portfolio for its specific asset allocation.
+- Multi-Fund: These investment options are good for account owners who prefer to select an investment portfolio for its specific asset allocation.
 Each multi-fund investment portfolio is allocated to multiple underlying funds and/or a funding agreement and has a different investment objective and investment strategy.